 Now, you should have a Scarlet Pimpernel Flower Template ready.

 Begin to color the petals.
-Always make the color pencil strokes in direction along the petals not across or diagonally.
+Always make the color pencil strokes in the direction along with the petals, not cross-hatching.
 That would destroy the good natural look.

-Work out the center of each flower by color pencils.
+Work out the center of each flower by coloring pencils.
 Don’t use graphite pencils.

 Notice that the middle part of the flower is carmine red.
 Color those parts by carmine color.

-If you are not sure how the color combinations will look like, always test the colors of two and more pencils on a separate paper or on the margins of the paper you draw.
+If you are not sure how the color combinations will look like, always test the colors of two or more pencils on separate paper or on the margins of the paper you draw.
 This will save you a lot of time and frustration.

 So, your Scarlet Pimpernel Flower is gradually emerging!

-Important note: After you fill up the petals, make several thin darker lines along each petal as you see on the picture.
+Important note: After you color the petals, make several thin darker lines along each petal as you see in the picture.

 Those lines represent the veins of the petals and will make your drawing look more realistic and natural.

-It is good to complete the flowers (petals) first before you proceed on to coloring the leaves.
+It is good to complete the flowers (petals) first before you proceed to color the leaves.

-Take darker green color pencil and begin to fill up the leaves in similar fashion as you did on the petals, make the pencil strokes along the leaves.
+Take a darker green color pencil and begin to fill up the leaves in a similar fashion as you did on the petals, make the pencil strokes along with the leaves.